LENSS/TAK-Server/README.md

 ./gradlew clean bootWar bootJar shadowJar
 ```

-In Eclipse, choose File -> Import -> Gradle -> Existing Gradle Project

-Navigate to `takserver/src`

-Select Finish.
-The TAK Server parent project, and all subprojects, will be imported into Eclipse.

 Install PostgreSQL + PostGIS extension locally on your workstation, or run the docker container as described below.
-If installing locally, use

 Start the Postres server.